XuLAB-MedAI/XuLAB-MedAI.github.io/team/index.md

 {% include section.html %}
 # {% include icon.html icon="fa-solid fa-bullhorn" %}Join us!

-The Li Lab has multiple open positions for postdoctoral fellows, research specialists, and bioinformaticians.
+The Li Lab has open positions at all levels.

-The Li Lab is also recruiting several graduate students at the University of Pennsylvania!
-If interested in rotating in our lab, please email Dr. Li with a brief statement of your interest and CV at qinl@stanford.edu.
+We also welcomes graduate students interested in rotation projects!
+We are affiliated with the CAMB, GCB, IGG, and Bioengineering programs.
+If interested, please email Dr. Li with a brief statement of your interest and CV at qinli[at]pennmedicine.upenn.edu.

 <!-- {% capture content %}